William Stanback

-William Stanback (born July 6, 1994) is a gridiron football running back for the Montreal Alouettes of the Canadian Football League (CFL).
+William Stanback (born July 6, 1994) is an American professional football running back with the Ottawa Redblacks of the Canadian Football League (CFL).
 He played college football at Virginia Union and UCF.
-He has also been a member of the Green Bay Packers and Las Vegas Raiders of the National Football League (NFL).
+He has also been a member of the Green Bay Packers and Las Vegas Raiders of the National Football League (NFL), and the Montreal Alouettes of the CFL.

 College career

 Stanback began his college football career at UCF.
 In 2013, during a game against Rutgers, Stanback delivered a hit to Rutgers defensive back Anthony Cioffi that went viral and made that night's SportsCenter Top 10 plays.
 In 2014, Stanback was named to the All-American Athletic Conference First-team.
 On September 22, 2015, Stanback was dismissed from UCF after reportedly failing multiple marijuana tests.
 Stanback then played for Virginia Union.
 In 2016, he rushed for 1,299 yards and was named to the All-CIAA First Team.

 Professional career

 Green Bay Packers

 Stanback signed with the Green Bay Packers in May 2017.
 He was released by the Packers on August 28, 2017.